- Professor of Psychology

 About this Program

-While this is not a professional degree, it will prepare you for both the master’s degree and then licensure in art therapy, while remaining within the liberal arts through a combination of humanities and social science offerings.
+While this is not a professional degree, it will prepare you for both a master’s degree and then licensure in art therapy, while remaining within the liberal arts through a combination of humanities and social science offerings.

 Are you ready to say Hello?